gitglob/Citations-timelines-prediction/README.md

 # Project for ECE-418 (Neural Networks) : Use Neural Networks with Keras to make predictions on citations' timelines

 **Files included** :
+* preprocessing python files : All the preprocessing code needed before implementing the Neural Network
 * LSTM_split_sequences.py : The final python file, which has the implementation of the LSTM network and the sequence splitting
-* test.py : Run immediately after 'LSTM_split_sequences.py', in order to make predictions to our test_data.
+* test.py : Run immediately after 'LSTM_split_sequences.py', in order to make predictions to our 'test_data'.

-*
-*
+* alternative architectures : Some different NNs that I tried along the way and found interesting.

 What **dataset** did we have?
 * A huge raw, txt dataset from (https://aminer.org/citation - Citation-network V1) with papers published from 1950 and after.